screwdriver-cd/guide/docs/about/appendix/domain.md

 ### Source Code

-Source Code is a specified GitHub repository and branch that contains a `screwdriver.yaml` and the code required to build, test, and publish your application.
+Source Code is a specified SCM repository and branch that contains a `screwdriver.yaml` and the code required to build, test, and publish your application.

 ### Step